javascript-tutorial/en.javascript.info/README.md

   - `task.md` stands for a task (solution must be provided in `solution.md` file aswell)

 Each of these files starts from the `# Main header`.

-Assets required for the material reside in the same folder.